 St Endellion Easter Festival, North Cornwall

 The St Endellion Music Festival at Easter brings together a wide range of musicians from all over the world to perform opera, choral, orchestral, chamber and recital concerts in the inspiring and intimate atmosphere of the Collegiate Church of St Endellion, North Cornwall and surrounds.
-A highlight will be a specially commissioned St Mark’s Passion by Oliver Tarney which will be performed on Good Friday along with Bach’s Cantata No 4 and Haydn’s 26th Symphony.
+Among the highlights will be Sir James MacMillan, conducting two evening performances of his Stabat Mater.
+The Festival kicks off with a “Come and Sing” on Saturday 4 April, led by Oliver Tarney – what better way to start than with a rousing chorus of “I was Glad”?

 Venue: St Endellion Church,

 Easter Weekend at Snape Maltings, Suffolk